 Home of 2030 is a cross-departmental initiative funded by HM Government

-The deadline for Phase 1 submissions is now 3rd June 2020, the submissions portal will close promptly at 14.00hrs.
+The deadline for Phase 1 submissions is 3rd June 2020, the submissions portal will close promptly at 14.00hrs.

 Alan Somerville, Head of Building Performance Group, BRE

 Making new homes desirable to all demographics is key to the Home of 2030 challenge.
 We need to ensure homes can adapt to changing needs, for example for the benefit of an ageing society and to positively impact people’s lives and our communities.

 Home is the most important piece of architecture in our lives.
 It crafts the way we live, and how we grow as families and communities.
 A well-designed home can enhance the way we live and promote good health and wellbeing.

 This competition will harness all that technology has to offer to bring in a housing revolution: new low carbon homes that deliver low energy bills and independent living for older generations.

 We need to be building well-designed homes, places and communities that encourage social connections, and offer good accessibility to green spaces, public transport and other services to support better health, wellbeing and independence for residents at all stages of life.